-The Board, in its review of your entire record and application, carefully weighed all potentially mitigating factors, such as your youth.
-Nevertheless, the Board concluded these factors were not sufficient to warrant a change to your reenlistment code due your misconduct.
+The Board, in its review of your entire record and application, carefully weighed all potentially mitigating factors, such as your youth, prior honorable service, and belief that your BCD was unwarranted.
+Therefore, the Board concluded these factors were not sufficient to warrant recharacterization of your discharge because of the serious nature of your SPCM conviction.

 Accordingly, your application has been denied.
 The names and votes of the members of the panel will be furnished upon request.